mycyberclinics/mycyberclinics-native-app/client/README.md

 ---

-## 🔥 Firebase Emulator Setup (For Local Development & Backend API Testing)
+## 🔥 Firebase Emulator Authentication — **Getting Started Guide for New Developers**

-> **Required for local Auth, Firestore, Storage, and Functions development!**
+This project uses the **Firebase Emulator Suite** for all authentication, user management, and role-based access control during local development.
+This enables you to test login, sign-up, custom claims (roles), and security rules **without touching live Firebase data**.

 ### **A. Prerequisite: Install Java**